ethereum/remix-ide/docs/testing_using_Chai_&_Mocha.md

 ## Run tests

 Once done with writing the tests, right click on file name in `File Explorers` plugin.
-It will show some options along with option to `Run with Mocha`.
+It will show some options along with option to `Run`.
+This `Run` option is used to run the JS scripts

 ![](images/run_with_mocha_option.png)

-Click on `Run with Mocha` option, tests will be executed and result will be shown on Terminal.
+Click on `Run`, tests will be executed and result will be shown on Terminal.

 ![](images/run_with_mocha_result.png)